Wild Center, Adirondacks

 Places to Go

-Wildlife preserves, forests, and State and National Parks have thousands of miles of hiking trails where a wildlife adventure awaits you this summer.
+Wildlife preserves, forests, and State and National Parks have thousands of miles of hiking trails where a wildlife adventure awaits you.
 View hundreds of species, from hummingbirds to bald eagles, river otters and red foxes - live and in vivid colors in their natural habitats, not in a zoo.

 The Finger Lakes National Forest, our only national forest, has lots of open land and free-ranging cattle, plus habitats for a multitude of birds and native wildlife, including bobcats, beavers and wild turkeys.
-Buttermilk Falls State Park is a lovely place to camp and commune with wildlife, and Beaver Lake Nature Center sees 200+ bird species, over 800 plant varieties and yes, you can boat there too.
+Buttermilk Falls State Park is a lovely place to camp and commune with wildlife, and Beaver Lake Nature Center sees 200+ bird species and over 800 plant varieties that can be viewed from miles of hiking and canoe trails.

 Camp at Wellesley Island State Park in the 1000 Islands, and enjoy nature trails, fishing, seasonal butterfly house and a museum, among other natural delights.

 Hiking trails through the old-growth forests surrounding two glacial lakes at Green Lakes State Park are a great place to see Canadian geese, foxes, minks, herons and other wildlife.
 Pfeiffer Nature Center has wildlife, hiking trails, historic log cabin and a small farm, and ongoing scientific research projects.